wallarm/product-documentation/docs/latest/waf-installation/cloud-platforms/azure/docker-container.md

     * `--dns-name-label`: DNS name label for the container.
     * `--ports`: port on which the filtering node listens.
     * `--image`: name of the Wallarm node Docker image.
     * `--environment-variables`: environment variables with the filtering node configuration (available variables are listed in the table below).
-Please note that it is not recommended to pass the value of `DEPLOY_TOKEN` explicitly.
+Please note that it is not recommended to pass the value of `WALLARM_API_TOKEN` explicitly.

         --8<-- "../include/waf/installation/nginx-docker-all-env-vars-latest.md"
 1. Open the [Azure portal](https://portal.azure.com/) and ensure the created resource is displayed in the list of resources.